api-evangelist/openai/README.md

 #### Tags:

- - Creates, Embedding, Embeddings, Inputs, Representing, Text, Vectors
+ - Embedding, Embeddings, Inputs, Representing, Text, Vectors

 #### Properties

 - [Documentation](https://platform.openai.com/docs/guides/embeddings)
 - [OpenAPI](openapi/embeddings-openapi-original.yml)
 ### OpenAI Files API
 Files are used to upload documents that can be used with features like Assistants and Fine-tuning.
 Upload a file that can be used across various endpoints.
 The size of all the files uploaded by one organization can be